Erbui Grammar

 pins-argument-list → pin-name

-pins-argument-list → pin-name , pins-argument-list
+pins-argument-list → pin-name,pins-argument-list

 See individual boards reference for the available pins configuration for each board.

 The pins property is only supported for controls that support more than one data pin.
-See individual controls reference for a list of pins for each control.

 normalling

-A normalling represents a link from the current control to the referenced control.
+A normalling represents a link from the current control to the

 Grammar

-normalling allows to take the signal of an unplugged input from another input, or “nothing”.
-Nothing allows to detect jack detection.
+normalling allows to take the signal of an unplugged input from another input, “nothing”, or a default non-zero value.

 For example: